Oriole Work Based Learning Academy

 *What happens if I am unable to complete all the courses in time for graduation?

-Response: Summer school is an option.
+Response: Summer school may be an option.
 It is our goal to make sure you are on track for graduation depending on total number of credits you've earned.
+Staff works with each student and their families to create a plan to accomplish this goal.

 *What technology is required?